SmartDataAnalytics/MA-INF-4222-NLP-Lab/2018-19_WiSe/README.md

 	- Time: 1pm

 #### Schedule
-	- 19.10.2018 - Inaugural meeting NLP seminars and labs
+	- 19.10.2018 - Inaugural meeting NLP seminars and labs (*TIME WILL BE CONFIRMED BY EMAIL*)

 #### Lab Tasks (warm-up)